elalienx/docker-puppeteer/README.md

 # docker-puppeteer

+# About this branch

+This branch manages to install chromium, aparently launches but times out when finding a selector inside the page.
+At least it avoids the navigation close context bug.

 A spike to test how to run Puppeteer on a server environment.

 # 🖥️ Local enviroment test ✅